-In 2018, the gross written premiums were above prior year by USD 214.9 million.
-The increase was primarily driven by the Credit and Bond, Motor and Professional Lines of business in the Zurich branch.
+In 2019, Gross premiums written of USD 1,145.3 million was below prior year by USD 131.9 million.
+The decrease was primarily driven by the Motor (non renewal of large QS Treaty) and Credit and Bond lines of business in the Zurich branch.

-At the 1 January 2019 renewals the Company saw business renewing flat or achieving modest improvements broadly across all lines of business.
-Therefore, the Company expects the 2019 trading environment to remain competitive and the Company plans to continue to focus on diversification and pursuit of opportunities to expand those lines of business which provide the best return on capital, while remaining committed to taking the underwriting actions necessary to achieve a stable return.
-A prudent underwriting approach together with protection from its reinsurance program enables the Company to continue to maintain its current financial strength.
+At the 1 January 2020 renewals the Company saw a competitive environment and remained committed to taking the underwriting actions necessary to achieve a stable return.
+A prudent underwriting approach, focus on diversification and the pursuit of opportunities to expand those lines of business which provide the best return on capital together with protection from its reinsurance program enables the Company to continue to maintain its current financial strength.